 - Western governments are considering sanctions against the Russian nuclear company Rosatom, a major participant in the nuclear fuels market.
-Russia has also contemplated cutting off uranium supply to Western customers. - Inability to replace Russian enrichment services, which provides fresh fuel to nuclear reactors worldwide. - Uncertainty in the timing and geographical delivery of uranium imports from Kazakhstan, which originate mostly from Russian and Chinese ports. - Inability of producing mines on care and maintenance to ramp up quickly during a period of structural uranium supply deficits may result in utilities re-evaluating their longer term supply risk.
+Russia has also contemplated cutting off uranium supply to Western customers.
+Central and eastern European utilities are now entering into term contracts with western uranium suppliers. - Inability to replace Russian enrichment services, which provides fresh fuel to nuclear reactors worldwide. - Uncertainty in the timing and geographical delivery of uranium imports from Kazakhstan, which originate mostly from Russian and Chinese ports. - Inability of producing mines on care and maintenance to ramp up quickly during a period of structural uranium supply deficits may result in utilities re-evaluating their longer-term supply risk.
+Production guidance continues to be below forecast. - Political instability in Niger has resulted in suspended uranium mining operations

 Current geopolitical and economic events have exacerbated an already tight uranium market.
 In addition, since Fukushima, Europe (other than France), had been moving away from nuclear power, but recently added nuclear power as a "green technology" to strengthen energy security.
 In August 2022, Japan, which imports over 90% of its energy needs, announced it would be accelerating the restart of its idled nuclear power plants.
 Over the next year it plans to have 17 of its 33 operable power plants back on line to help meet energy needs and reduce dependency on expensive LNG.
 In Germany, the three remaining nuclear power plants scheduled to be permanently closed, were extended to at least April 2023 to offset reduced natural gas supplies from Russia.
 The decision to permanently close the three plants was announced on April 15.
-In the United States, construction continues in Georgia where the first nuclear units in over 30 years are being completed.
+In the United States, Georgia Power's first nuclear units constructed in over 30 years began commercial operations during the quarter.

-Uranium supply is expected to remain tight for the foreseeable future, despite Cameco's announcement to restart mining operations at McArthur River and Cigar Lake.
-Cameco recently announced plans to increase production at both mines to their licensed capacity by 2024.
-In addition.
-Kazataprom also announced plans to increase production in 2024.
+Uranium supply is expected to remain tight for the foreseeable future, despite Cameco's announcement of increased uranium deliveries in the second half of this year and their plans to increase production at both the McArthur River and Cigar Lake mines to their licensed capacity by 2024.
+In addition, Kazataprom also announced plans to increase production in 2024.
 Concern over potential supply disruptions may be the driver for increased price volatility in the months ahead.
 While utilities generally maintain a two-year fuel supply, the volume of recent long-term contracting transactions are at the highest level in more than a decade.
 Both Cameco and Kazatomprom have been active in long-term contracting, which is also contributing to a higher trending average uranium price, and a base escalating contract price starting at US\$50.00 lb.
 While this base price is the highest in over a decade, higher pricing will likely be needed to incentivise new greenfield uranium projects.
 In February 2023, Cameco announced a uranium and conversion service contract to supply all of the Ukraine's nuclear fuel needs to 2035.
-However, with the war in Ukraine still unresolved, the logistics around fulfilling the needs of Ukraine's nine nuclear reactors remains highly uncertain.
+However, with the war in Ukraine still unresolved, the logistics around fulfilling the needs of Ukraine's nine nuclear reactors and obtaining reliable data remains highly uncertain.
+In addition, Cameco announced that going forward, it will no longer provide quarterly term contracting statistics, opting to instead disclose contracting volumes annually.